Mirissa Travel Guide: What to See, Do, and Know Before You Go

 3. How many days do you need in Mirissa?

 Two to three days works well.
-Stay longer if you want surf or slow travel.
+Stay longer if you want to surf or slow travel.

 4. Is Mirissa expensive?

-It costs more than smaller inland towns but less than many global beach destinations.
-Budget travelers manage easily.
+It costs more than smaller inland towns but still less than many global beach destinations.
+Budget travelers can manage easily.

 5. Can you swim safely in Mirissa?

 Yes, during calm months.
-Watch currents.
+Watch for currents.
 Avoid rough sea days.
+Talk to locals.

 6. Is Mirissa good for families?